-The butter croissant, cream puff and cranberry lemon zest scone star at Le Quartier.
+The buttery croissant, macaron and cranberry-lemon scone star at French-style bakery and cafe Le Quartier.

-In downtown’s Haymarket District, dozens of restaurants scatter among boutiques, bookstores and coffeehouses.
+Spend an afternoon in downtown’s Haymarket District, where dozens of restaurants scatter among boutiques, bookstores and coffeehouses.

-At Bread and Cup, one of the city’s leading chefs creates dishes such as a curried apple tuna salad, which is best followed by chocolate-banana bread pudding and coffee from a French press.
+At Bread and Cup, one of the city’s leading chefs creates lunches like the curry tuna sandwich, which is best followed by chocolate bread pudding and French press coffee.

-Annuals bloom in the themed display at the Sunken Gardens of Lincoln; past designs have included peacocks, solar flares and Van Gogh’s The Starry Night.
+Annuals bloom in the themed display at the Sunken Gardens of Lincoln; past designs have included peacocks and Van Gogh’s The Starry Night.

-An anchor in the Haymarket District, Lazlo’s Brewery and Grill serves excellent beer-cheese soup as well as year-round and seasonal craft beers from its own Empyrean Brewing Co.
+Anchoring the Haymarket District, Lazlo’s Brewery and Grill serves excellent beer-cheese soup and a spicy voodoo chicken as well as year-round and seasonal craft beers from its own Empyrean Brewing Co.

 Each year, the Sheldon Museum of Art (on the University of Nebraska campus) holds about 20 exhibitions focusing on American art.

 Visitors fly through black holes and swim with whales in a 360-degree virtual environment in the Fulldome Experience at the university’s Mueller Planetarium.